 Get a Recipe: 17 Absolutely Delicious Ways to Cook With Coconut Milk

 Aseptic cartons or boxes are a good way to avoid BPA.
 Depending on the brand, boxed coconut milk and coconut cream may contain only coconut and water, or it may contain additives similar to those in canned coconut milk.

 Thai brand Aroy-D makes 100% coconut milk in 8.5-ounce and 33.8-ounce cartons.
 The flavor is not as rich as some canned coconut milks, but it isn't bad.
 The smaller size carton is also convenient for those times when a typical 14-ounce can would be too much.

 It can be used just liked canned coconut milk, in everything from curries to soups to baked goods — so you can swap one if for the other depending on your preference.

 Get a Recipe: Vegan Stir-Fried Cabbage in Peanut Sauce

 Coconut Milk Powder

 Powdered coconut milk and cream is made from dried coconut meat and is usually mixed with milk or casein and other additives.
-It can be mixed with water to make as little or as much as you need, and as thin or thick as you like.
+It has all of the flavor of coconut milk, except it's a powder.
+It can be mixed with water to make as little or as much coconut milk as you need, and as thin or thick as you like.
 It generally comes in space-saving packets or sometimes in cans (in which case BPA might be an issue).